-Cochrane topped .300 in eight full seasons, 90 runs six times, and an on base percentage of .400 in eight full seasons.
+Cochrane topped .300 in eight full seasons, 90 runs six times, and an on-base percentage of .400 in eight full seasons.
 Cochrane actually led off for a portion of his career, and as his career progressed, he became a very good defensive catcher.

 Through 17 seasons with the Yankees, Dickey topped .300 eleven times, double digit homers nine times, and 100 runs batted in four times.
 In 1936, he broke out with a .362 average, 22 home runs, and 107 rbis.
 The next 4 years he went on to have home run totals of 29, 27, and 24, rbi totals of 133, 115, and 105, and batting averages of .332, .313, and .302.

-Topping 20 homers nine times, Carter reached the century mark in rbis four times, with a league leading 106 in 1984.
-A very good defender, Carter gave up 121 errors in 19 seasons, and cut down an average of 35% of runners stealing.
-Carter was an 11 time all-star.
+Topping 20 homers nine times, Carter reached the century mark in RBIs four times, with a league-leading 106 in 1984.
+A very good defender, Carter gave up 121 errors in 19 seasons and cut down an average of 35% of runners stealing.
+Carter was an 11-time all-star.

 Best known for one of the most dramatic home runs in World Series history, Fisk was a great all-around catcher.
 Very similar to Gary Carter in stats and ability.

 He had no defensive ability, but was said to be the best home run hitter of all time; major leagues included.
-Gibson also hit for a very high average, ranging from .359 to .384 over his career.
+Gibson also hit a very high average, ranging from .359 to .384 over his career.
 In 1933 he hit .467 with 55 home runs in 137 games between the Negro Leagues and other levels of competition.
-There is a story of Gibson hitting an immense walk off home run against the Pittsburgh Crawfords.
+There is a story of Gibson hitting an immense walk-off home run against the Pittsburgh Crawfords.
 He hit it so far into the night sky, they couldn’t see it anymore.
 The next day, the same two teams played in Washington, and an outfielder caught a ball falling from the sky.
 The umpire yells to Gibson “Yer out!
 In Pittsburgh!
 Yesterday!”
-In the end, his defense knocked him down a couple spots.
+In the end, his defense knocked him down a couple of spots.

 Gunning 43% of base stealers, he had a great arm.
 He revolutionized the catching position, putting one hand behind his back when he caught.
 His hands were so strong, he squeezed a catcher’s mitt like a first baseman’s mitt.

 Looking to his offense, Bench hit 389 home runs over his 17 year career, and drove in 1376 runs.
 In my mind, the two time MVP was the most important piece to the Big Red Machine.
 He was the MVP of the 1976 World Series after one of his worst seasons.
-The greatest all around catcher to ever play the game.
+The greatest all-around catcher to ever play the game.